RoxanneSHS/DeepgnomesEET/readme.md

 Aurora's Shoe Shop introduces more than a dozen new pairs of boots that are both useful and stylish.
 In addition, Aurora herself is there to add a bit of spice to Athkatlan life.
 She'll chat with you about nobles and commoners alike, providing exciting (if not always accurate) information about their daily lives."
 <br>
+It is recommended to use https://github.com/EE-Mod-Setup/EE-Mod-Setup for mod installation.
 &nbsp;</span></p>

 <p class=MsoNormal><span lang=EN-NZ>&nbsp;</span></p>